NYPL/metadata-documentation/projects/projects.md

 #### Overview
 {: .no_toc }

-- Schomburg Art and Artifacts Division provided SCP and MSU twelve spreadsheets containing description for items within their collection based on formats including:  Artifacts, Buttons, Calendars, Drawings, Medals, Paintings, Portfolios, Postcards, Posters, Prints, Sculptures, and Textiles
+- SCP and MSU are working to create catalog records for objects held by the Schomburg Art and Artifacts Division including Artifacts, Buttons, Calendars, Drawings, Medals, Paintings, Portfolios, Postcards, Posters, Prints, Sculptures, and Textiles
 - MSU is editing, updating, and standardizing the metadata, including locating the Library of Congress Name Authorities for applicable names and corporations and determining mapping between this metadata and MARC fields
-- MSU and BookOps are creating a [Python script 🔒](https://github.com/NYPL/metadata-projects/tree/main/in-progress/2023-02_schomburg_art_artifacts_marc_records) to create MARC records from the updated metadata
+- MSU and BookOps are creating a Constant Data to create MARC records in OCLC Connexion from the updated metadata
 - These MARC records will be loaded into Sierra and imported into MMS where applicable

 ---